-- The need to follow the agreed school curriculum, alongside the mental calculation policy. - The primacy of mental calculations, backed by accurate and rapid recall of number facts, is acknowledged. - The importance of incorporating a range of teaching approaches, together with appropriate differentiation.
+- The need to follow the agreed school curriculum. - The primacy of mental calculations, backed by accurate and rapid recall of number facts, is acknowledged. - The importance of incorporating a range of teaching approaches, together with appropriate differentiation.

-Approved by the governing body - Autumn 2018
+Approved by the governing body: Spring 2021